tstadmin/TrendSoftTech-V2.0/content/index.md

           img: "/img/icons/MobileDevelopment.svg"
           label: "read more Mobile Development"
           title: "Mobile Development"
-          description: "we offer full-cycle of mobile app development services including planning, design, integration, and management."
+          description: "We develop custom mobile apps for iOS and Android platforms that are user-friendly and designed to enhance the user experience."
           page: "/services/mobileDevelopment/"
           CTA: "Read more..."
       - listItem: